Animals ESL Games, Activities and Worksheets

 ESL Animals Worksheet - Vocabulary and Writing Exercises: Unscrambling, Matching, Categorising, Sentence Completion, Gap-fill, True or False, Guessing - Pair Work - Intermediate (B1) - 30 minutes

-In this animals worksheet, students practice vocabulary that can be used to describe animals.
+In this comprehensive animals worksheet, students practice vocabulary that can be used to describe animals.
 To start, students unscramble letters to form animal names.
 Students then match the animals to their descriptions.
 Following that, students put words into their animal-related categories.
 Next, students match halves to make sentences that describe an animal and try to guess what the animal is.
 After that, students think of another animal and describe it by completing sentences.
 Students then read the description to a partner to see if they can guess the animal.
 Lastly, students complete sentences with animal names from a box.
 In their pairs, students then decide if each sentence is true or false.

 Awesome Animals Worksheet Preview